FXinnovation/fx-docker-rocketchat/README.md

-# docker-gitea
+# docker-rocketchat

-Docker image for gitea
+rocketchat in a container.